RV Water System Basics: Tanks, Pumps, and Keeping Everything Clean

 Problem: Low water pressure at faucets.

-Fix: Check your water filter — if it’s clogged, it restricts flow.
-Also check for kinks in hoses and make sure the water pump’s inlet strainer is clean.
+Fix: Check your water filter, if it's clogged, it restricts flow.
+Also check for kinks in hoses and make sure the water pump's inlet strainer is clean.

 Problem: Bad taste or smell from the water.

 Fix: Sanitize the system using the steps above.
-If the problem is only on the hot side, flush and drain the water heater — sediment and bacteria love warm, stagnant water.
+If the problem is only on the hot side, flush and drain the water heater, sediment and bacteria love warm, stagnant water.

 Problem: Tank level sensors read wrong.